panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 *"Every callback function should be memoized to prevent useless re-rendering of child components that use the callback function"* is the reasoning of his teammates.

 This reasoning is far from the truth.
-Moreover, such usage of `useCallback()` makes the component slower.
+Such usage of `useCallback()` without profiling makes the component slower.

 In this post, I'm going to explain how to use correctly `useCallback()`.